Visual Arts: Definition, Types, Elements, 2D Art vs. 3D Art, Filmmaking and Game Design

 The major division in visual art is between two-dimensional works and three-dimensional ones.

 It should be mentioned, though, that many artists work in both.
 Art history is filled with famous painters who also made sculpture.
-For instance, Salvador Dali is known for his paintings, but he also created surrealist sculpture — like a telephone with a lobster on top.
+For instance, Salvador Dali is known for his unique paintings, but he also created surrealist sculpture — like a telephone with a lobster on top.
 Most artists will experiment in many forms.

 Nevertheless, these two sides of visual art make different demands on the artist and produce very different kinds of art.
 Let’s look at both sides in depth.

-Two-dimensional art produces flat (or virtually flat) images.
+Two-dimensional art means flat (or virtually flat) images.
 When we think of a wall art abstract painting, it’s usually 2D.
 While this might seem very limiting, there are many, many ways artists can do this.
 Below, we will describe several important fields in 2D art, including practices and materials.

 Dry and Liquid Media

 To produce a 2D image, there are two kinds of material (media) that you can use:

 - Dry: any tool that creates a line by leaving dry material behind on the surface, this can be smudged and rubbed (e.g. charcoal, graphite pencils, pastels)

 - Wet: any tool that creates a line by leaving pigment that is in a liquid (e.g. acrylic painting, oil painting, watercolor)

 Drawing is the foundation of 2D art.
 This is the production of art by creating marks on a surface.
 Every doodle you ever made was a drawing.